 flatpak info --show-permissions <application-id>

-When applications need access to specific directories or system resources, modify their permissions using the override command:
+When applications need access to specific directories or system resources, modify their permissions using a user-scoped override.
+This is intentional even when the app itself was installed system-wide, because Flatpak stores per-user overrides separately:

 For example, grant GIMP access to a custom photos directory: